 Blue – Bladder and Kidney Meridians

 Blue is relaxing and cooling, calming many forms of inflammation.
-Many hyper conditions respond nicely to the blue color frequency.
+Most hyper type conditions respond nicely to the blue color frequency.

-Use blue for becoming more self-expressive and responsible.
+Use blue for increasing self-expressiveness and responsibility.
 It helps calm the nerves when restless or agitated.
 Do not use blue if there is a tendency towards sadness.
+Use blue for skin rash and itching.

 Being a combination of blue and red, indigo offers more stimulation than the blue color used alone.
 Indigo stimulates creativity and inspiration.
 When ideas aren’t flowing freely, consider indigo light therapy.